joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-05-17-ordo-salutis-v-but-god-preaches-to-the-dead.md

 - Chapter 3 For God So Loved the World - The Gospel of God
 - Chapter 4 We Are Destined to Die - The Wages of Sin

-We must know where we are at now in order to see and experience what God saved us out from.
+If you are not in Christ, you must know where you are at right now in order to see what God does to rescue you.

+If you are in Christ, you get to rejoice and celebrate where God has rescue you from?

 ## The Doctrine